-The Vanguard Total Stock Market ETF (VTI) is an exchange-traded fund that seeks to track the performance of an index composed of stocks from companies of all market capitalizations listed in the United States.
+The Vanguard Total Stock Market ETF (VTI) is an exchange-traded fund designed to track the performance of companies across multiple market-capitalization segments listed in the United States.
 The ETF is managed by Vanguard and trades under the ticker VTI on NYSE Arca.

 Diversification and sector exposure